Can Marketing Automation get you what you really want?

 Now, more than ever, it’s really not about you.
 That’s right.
 Nobody cares.
 All they want to know is WIIFM—That’s, What’s In It For Me?

-Today, if you don’t give them consistent, interesting answers—virtually all of the time—wherever they happen to be online—you’re now irrelevant.
+Today, if you don’t give them consistent, interesting and relevant answers, wherever they happen to be online, you’re now irrelevant.
 Because no one has time for your pitch, your ad or your solution’s features.
 They want value.
 All the time, every time.

 Marketing Automation: A really good tool.
 Not a panacea.

 If you’re not up to speed, it’s time to get introduced to Marketing Automation.
 As a concept, it’s relatively easy to understand.
-But its impact is complex and it can affect just about every dimension of a business.
+But its impact is complex and it can affect just about every dimension of an organization.
 Especially Sales and Marketing—those people in your organization that have the responsibility to grow revenue and increase customer volume.

 There are three goals that marketing automation can address more effectively than just about any other solution.